 There are a number of stargazing events taking place in Dorset this winter for beginners to learn more about astronomy and star constellations.

 Durlston Country Park near Swanage hosts regular stargazing events at their Observatory along with experts from the Wessex Astronomical Society.
-Events take place from 7:30pm on 28th January and 12th & 27th February 2023.
+Events take place on 4 & 25 January and 1 February 2025.

 Treat yourself to a spa break